-If you have not already had an introductory phone call with KMB executive director Neil Rhein, email neil@keepmassbeautiful.org or call 508-320-8621 to schedule a call and gain access to the KMB Chapter Leader online portal.
+If you have not already had an introductory phone call with KMB executive director Neil Rhein, email neil@keepmassbeautiful.org or call 508-320-8621 to schedule a call.
 If you have already had your introductory conversation and you're ready to move ahead, contact Neil Rhein again to take the first steps toward launching your chapter or anytime you have a question.